-- Note that there might be more than one transition (action) between n1 and n2, the inequality must hold for all of them. - Note that monotonicity implies admissibility.
-Why?
+- Note that there might be more than one transition (action) between n1 and n2, the inequality must hold for all of them. - As we will see, monotonicity implies admissibility.

-CSE 3402 Winter 2012 Fahiem Bacchus & Yves Lesperanc
+CSE 3401 Fall 2012 Fahiem Bacchus & Yves Lesperano

 Intuition behind admissibility